amperity/amperity-docs/amperity_datagrid/source/configure_stitch.rst

    * - **:name**
      - Non-default, use carefully.
 This blocking strategy groups values associated with the following semantics: **given-name** and **surname**.
 The order of **given-name** and **surname** is sorted lexicographically.
 The blocking key for JOHN SMITH and SMITH JOHN is JOHN:SMITH.
    * - **:phone**
-     - Non-default.
+     - Default.
 This blocking strategy groups values associated with the **phone** semantic.

 .. configure-stitch-general-clustering-blocking-list-end